 The surname lasenby was first found in Yorkshire at Lazenby (Lazonby), which dates back to the Domesday Book where it was listed as Lesingebi and was in "the land of the King in Yorkshire."
 Lazonby is a parish, in the union of Penrith in Cumberland on the west bank of the river Eden.
 A Roman road passes from north to south, and another intersects the parish in a direction towards Salkeld Gate.
 At Castle Rigg are the ruins of a moated building.
 There are also several cairns in the area.

-Important Dates for the lasenby family
+Early History of the lasenby family

 This web page shows only a small excerpt of our lasenby research.
 Another 58 words (4 lines of text) covering the years 1379, 1632 and 1701 are included under the topic Early lasenby History in all our PDF Extended History products and printed products wherever possible.